unfoldingWord-dev/translationStudio-Info/docs/dStart.rst

 In the translation project, complete the following steps to select or change the source text language:

-1. Click the rectangular icon with the + and - sign  found at the top right of the project window (or at the top right of a previously-chosen source text).
+1. Click the rectangular icon with the + and - sign  found at the center of the project window (or at the top right of a previously-chosen source text).

 2. Click the empty square box next to the desired source text and language.
 You can scroll down to see additional texts, or search by using the magnifying glass icon at the upper right of the *Choose source translations* box.

-3. To save the selection(s), tap **Confirm** at the bottom right of the *Choose source translations* box, OR tap **Cancel** to close without saving the selected language.
+3. To save the selection(s), click **Confirm** at the bottom right of the *Choose source translations* box, OR click **Cancel** to close without saving the selected language.

 **Note**: You can choose multiple source texts; those selected are moved to the top portion of the *Choose source translations* box under the *Selected* heading.